-- A statement that it is being submitted in partial fulfilment of the requirements for the degree; - A summary of the dissertation not exceeding 300 words in length; - A statement, signed by you, showing to what extent the work submitted is the result of your own investigation. - Acknowledgement of other sources shall be made by footnotes giving explicit references.
-A full bibliography should be appended to the work; - A declaration, signed by you, to certify that the work has not already been accepted in substance for any degree, and is not being concurrently submitted in candidature for any degree; and - A signed statement regarding availability of the thesis.
+• A statement that it is being submitted in partial fulfilment of the requirements for the degree; • A summary of the dissertation not exceeding 300 words in length; • A statement, signed by you, showing to what extent the work submitted is the result of your own investigation. • Acknowledgement of other sources shall be made by footnotes giving explicit references.
+A full bibliography should be appended to the work; • A declaration, signed by you, to certify that the work has not already been accepted in substance for any degree, and is not being concurrently submitted in candidature for any degree; and • A signed statement regarding availability of the thesis.

 The dissertation is marked by the supervisor and another member of staff and sent to an External Examiner for moderation.
 An Internal Exam Board is then held to confirm the mark.
 Finally, all marks are ratified at the University Postgraduate Taught Examination Board.
 Deadlines as follows:

-MSc Civil, Structural and Computational Engineering (without resits) - September 30th

-MSc Civil, Structural and Computational Engineering (with resits) - December 15th

-Moderation approach to main assessment: Universal double-blind marking

-Assessment Feedback: Informal feedback will be given during regular meetings with supervisors.
+MSc Civil, Structural and Computational Engineering (without resits) - September 30th MSc Civil, Structural and Computational Engineering (with resits) - December 15th Moderation approach to main assessment: Universal Double Blind Marking of the whole cohort Assessment Feedback: Informal feedback will be given during regular meetings with supervisors.
 The supervisor will also provide an assessment of the project drafting skills during the planning of the dissertation.
 Work will be returned according to specified deadlines and accompanied by constructive comment.
 A Feedback session will be given to any student who fails their dissertation and is permitted by the Award Board to resubmit their work.
 Failure Redemption: Candidates who fail the dissertation are given an opportunity to resubmit the dissertation within 3 months of the result of the examination if a full-time student or 6 months for part-time students.
 Such students will be given one formal feedback session, including written feedback on the reasons for failure, immediately following confirmation of the result by the University Postgraduate Taught Examination Board.
 The opportunity to resubmit will only be offered to students who submit a dissertation and are awarded a fail.
 Those candidates who do not submit a dissertation will not be offered a resubmission opportunity.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.

-If an extension is deemed appropriate a Postgraduate Taught Masters 'Application for Extension to the Submission Deadline/ Period of Candidature' Form will need to be submitted as follows:

-- 30th September deadline for Part Two students (non-resit students) - 15th December deadline for Part Two Students (students who had resits)

-EG-M107 Coastal Processes and Engineering
+Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+The Faculty of Science and Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+If an extension is deemed appropriate a Postgraduate Taught Masters 'Application for Extension to the Submission Deadline/ Period of Candidature' Form will need to be submitted as follows: • 30th September - deadline for Part Two students (non-resit students) • 15th December - deadline for Part Two Students (students who had resits) EG-M107 Coastal Processes and Engineering Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: